confluentinc/ksql/design-proposals/klip-38-variable-substitution.md

 #### RUN SCRIPT command

+Scope: LOCAL

 If a `RUN SCRIPT` command is executed in a CLI session, then any variable defined there will be local to the execution context of the script.
-The variables will override any variable previously defined in the session.
-When the script is completed, all local variables defined will be destroyed.
-This ensures users do not override their session variables by accident when running `RUN SCRIPT` commands.
+All statements from the script are sent as one single HTTP request.
+Variable definition and substitution happen in the server-side without using any variables defined in the CLI session.

+Note: Variables in the script file will not override session variables either.
+This keeps users safe to execute scripts without causing any disruption to the variables already defined.

 #### The SOURCE command

+Scope: SESSION

-To allow users load variables and keep their scope in the session, then the new `SOURCE` command will be added.
+To allow users load variables and keep their scope in the session, then the new CLI `SOURCE` command will be added.
 This will override any previously defined variables, and will be destroyed until the user leaves the session.

 Syntax: